BESSY: BESSY II

 Groundbreaking for the new improved BESSY II synchrotron source in Adlershof took place on 4 July 1994, and the facility was inaugurated on 4 September 1998.
 The project cost was an equivalent of approximately 100 million Euros.
 The successor of BESSY I has a circumference of 240 m, providing 46 beam lines, and offers a multi-faceted mixture of experimental opportunities (undulator, wiggler and dipole sources) with excellent energy resolution.
-The combination of brightness and time resolution enables both femtosecond time and picometer spatial resolutions.
+The combination of brightness and time resolution enables both femtosecond time and nanometer spatial resolutions.

 Electrons can be accelerated to an energy of up to 1.7 GeV (X-ray regime), and are subsequently injected into the storage ring.
 Synchrotron radiation emerges from the dipole magnets that bend the beam on a circular path, as well as from undulators and wigglers.
 The total power input during regular operation is 2.7 MW.

 BESSY II can be run in different modes, according to the time-distance between the electron wave packets that circulate in the storage ring: